-A Possible Solution To A Problem Inherent In The Great Flood
+A Possible Solution To A Problem Inherent In The Aftermath of the Great Flood

 The events of the Great Flood would kill all land-dwelling life on earth save for a ‘seed’ population at a single location – the landing point of the ark.
 The land area today is discontiguous – this presents a problem for the flood account, as there is no apparent means by which animals may migrate to disconnected land.